AlexJReid/blog/content/posts/bigtable-filtering.md

 `PRODUCT#42/2497057062123/en/5/COMMENT#1`.

 There is a drawback to promoting the timestamp to the first element of the key.
 We cannot directly access all comments of a given rating or country without some degree of filtering.
 Changing the order of the segments within the row key would allow this, but would require us to change how we query the table.

-This is discussed more later.
+By promoting `rating` to come before the timestamp in the row key, we would have a more selective index for filtering by rating.
+The downside is that rows would be sorted by `rating` and then timestamp.
+This is ideal if we only wanted to show a single rating, but requires parallel queries to satsify a query requiring multiple ratings.

+The solution is to project the `comment` row multiple five more times:

+- `PRODUCT#<product-id>/~/~/<timestamp>/C#<comment-id>` // All, no filters
+- `PRODUCT#<product-id>/<language>/~/<timestamp>/C#<comment-id>` // By language
+- `PRODUCT#<product-id>/~/<rating>/<timestamp>/C#<comment-id>` // By rating
+- `PRODUCT#<product-id>/<language>/<rating>/<timestamp>/C#<comment-id>` // By language and rating

 ## Queries